Eokn/PostPlace/README.md

 ## Future features
 - Proper XSS protection.
 (If you visit the live version please don't blow my site up.)
 - Other social media actions like sharing/reposting others' posts.
-- A user profile page where one can see all the posts a specific user has made and maybe their comments on other posts.
+- Special features if visiting own activity feed page like deletion of all posts / account, quickly edit posts and comments.
 - Proper account recovery stuff and email validation.

 ## Dependencies